ghostoblivion/ghostoblivion/README.md

 If you want to contact me, my Discord is Ghostoblivion#7789 and I can always be found in the [Ghost Development](https://discord.gg/7Umrdsx) server.

-## Fun facts

-I like doing things that people don't consider normal, or possible with limited resources.
-This means that I do things such as hosting Discord Bots on Chromebooks and making fully functional IDEs for Chromebooks.

 ![Github Stats](https://github-readme-stats.vercel.app/api?username=ghostoblivion&count_private=true&show_icons=true&theme=dracula) ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ghostoblivion&theme=dracula)